Jhalawar: Air

 The nearest airport with scheduled commercial flight is Kota.
 Kota airport operates a single flight to Jaipur and New Delhi six days a week (not on Sundays).
 It is 82 km from the town of Jhalawar.

 The alternate airport with scheduled commercial flights is Raja Bhoj Airport at Bhopal and Devi Ahilya Bai Holkar Airport at Indore in Madhya Pradesh.
 Kolana Airport is located near Jhalawar.
 It is used by chartered aircraft.

 Rail

-Jhalawar has a newly constructed railway station.
+Jhalawar City railway station (JLWC) is the primary railway station connecting the city to the WCR network.
 The railway station is 2 km from Jhalawar.
 Currently, there are three trains to Kota on a daily basis with convenient timings.
 On Sunday, Wednesday and Thursday a train to Jaipur and Ganganagar also runs.

 Road

 Jhalawar town lies on National Highway No. 52.
 Many government buses go through the district and outside.
 Private buses are also available for intrastate and interstate travel.

 Thermal power station

 Kalisindh Thermal Power Station is 12 km from Jhalawar town.
 The power plant is operated by Rajasthan Rajya Vidyut Utpadan Nigam.
 Its chimney is 275 m high.
 The two cooling towers of the facility are 202 m, the tallest in the world.
 The EPC contractor for the project is BGR Energy Systems Ltd.